 The most popular and well-known hiking route in Hong Kong is without a doubt the Dragon’s Back.
 This stunning hiking route promises incredible views of mountain, ocean and beach, and isn’t even that hard to do.
 Thankfully, it doesn’t even require any special hiking or trekking skills.

-Located in Shek O, in the south-east of Hong Kong Island, the Dragon’s Back is Section 8 of the Hong Kong Trail, which meanders through Shek O Country Park, with gorgeous vistas of the beaches below and the South China Sea.
+Located in Shek O, in the southeast of Hong Kong Island, the Dragon’s Back is Section 8 of the Hong Kong Trail, which meanders through Shek O Country Park, with gorgeous vistas of the beaches below and the South China Sea.

 How to get there

 The recommended starting point is To Tei Wan Village, which is at the southern tip of the peninsula.
-To get there, you can either take a taxi from Chai Wan MTR Station to To Tei Wan Village, or if you know your way around public transport, can catch Bus #9 to Shek O from Shau Kei Wan MTR Station and get off at To Tei Wan Village.
+To get there, you can either take a taxi from Chai Wan MTR Station to To Tei Wan Village, or if you know your way around public transport, can catch Bus #9 toward Shek O from Shau Kei Wan MTR Station and get off at To Tei Wan Village.
 The entrance to the hiking path is right outside the bus stop, with lots of signs, so you won’t get lost.

 Getting up to the ridge from the bus stop will have you huffing and puffing, but rest assured, this is actually the hardest part, so it only gets better.
 From the ridge you have fantastic views of Shek O Beach on your right, and Tai Tam Bay on your left.
 Be sure to enjoy the scenery, because this is the most beautiful part of the trail.